Loss Control Insights

 - First aid and medical treatment

-- Checking tools and power sources before operating a nail gun
+- Check tools and power sources before operating a nail gun

-- Keeping hands at least 12 inches away from the nailing point at all times
+- Keep hands at least 12 inches away from the nailing point at all times

-- Always disconnecting the compressed air when leaving a nailer unattended, climbing a ladder or stairs or passing the gun to a coworker
+- Always disconnect the compressed air when leaving a nail gun unattended, climbing a ladder or stairs, or passing the nail gun to a coworker

-- Never using the nailer with the nondominant hand
+- Never use a nail gun with your nondominant hand

 Safety shoes, which help protect workers’ toes from nail gun injuries, are typically required by OSHA on residential construction sites.
 Other protective equipment includes hard hats, high-impact eye protection and hearing protection.

-Reporting helps ensure that employees get medical attention.
+Reporting an incident helps ensure that employees receive medical attention.
 It also helps identify unrecognized hazards that could lead to additional injuries if not addressed.

-Employers and workers should seek medical attention after nail gun injuries, even for those that appear to be minimal.
-Studies suggest that one out of four nail gun hand injuries involve some type of structural damage to the body such as a bone fracture.
+Employers and workers should seek medical attention after nail gun injuries, even for those that appear to be minor.
+Studies suggest that one out of four nail gun hand injuries involve some type of structural damage to the body, such as a bone fracture.

 5 Bonus Nail Gun Safety Tips From EMCEMC Loss Control experts recommend several additional safety steps for those using nail guns: